 PBCP links volunteer mental health professionals in the community with those who need but cannot afford mental health counseling in Greater Cincinnati and Northern Kentucky.
 The program's volunteers are licensed and insured mental health professionals and Master level Counseling and Social Work students who provide short-term counseling (6-12 sessions or less) at no cost to the recipient.

-Clients are referred by Community Mental Health Centers, self referrals, schools and universities, social service organizations, victims’ services, churches, hospitals, mental health professional associations, other non-profit organizations and volunteer clinicians (among many other sources).
-We also partner with community agencies to provide Pro Bono counseling services at their locations to reach a greater number of individuals and families in need which include Madisonville Educaiton and Assistance Center, The Healing Center, Community Matters, Santa Maria/Joe Williams Center, Gateway Community College, University of the Cumberlands, The United Way, and MHA Covington.
+Clients are referred by Community Mental Health Centers, self-referrals, schools and universities, social service organizations, victims’ services, churches, hospitals, mental health professional associations, other non-profit organizations, and volunteer clinicians (among many other sources).
+We also partner with community agencies to provide Pro Bono counseling services at their locations to reach a greater number of individuals and families in need which include Madisonville Education and Assistance Center, The Healing Center, Gateway Community College, Cincinnati State, the PIER Recovery Center, Brighton Recovery Center and MHA Covington.

 Apply for Pro Bono Counseling Services

 Who is Eligible?

 The PBCP is a free service available to adults who are unemployed, uninsured, underinsured, or unable to afford traditional counseling services.
 These include individuals and families that are struggling with situations such as unemployment, life changes, depression, anxiety, grief, and marital or family issues.

 So individuals who might be best for PBCP services would be...